Students, Parents, Friends, and Music Enthusiasts,

 2.6.2 Other Committees

-Other non-standing committees may be established to address the needs of the department in accordance with university guidelines.
-The membership of these committees, with the exception of the Tenure and Promotion Committee, is selected by the faculty.
+Other non-standing committees may be established to address the needs of the department.
+The membership of search committees and ad-hoc committees is determined by the faculty.
 Each committee will elect a chair at its first meeting.

 Search committees are formed for conducting a search to fill a new position or vacancy.
 The search committee is responsible for: